Timeline: Iran's nuclear program

 December 6 - Talks begin in Geneva between Iranian nuclear negotiator Saeed Jalili and EU foreign policy chief Catherine Ashton, who is leading the discussions for the six world powers.

 January 21, 2011 - The six powers fail to prise any concessions from Iran, such as limits on enrichment activity and transparency about it, in talks.
-The EU and U.S. call the talks disappointing and saying no further meetings are planned.
+The EU and United States call the talks disappointing and say no further meetings are planned.

-February 28 - Foreign Minister Ali Akbar Salehi says he held fruitful and frank discussions with his EU counterpart, Ashton, that he hopes will lead to further talks.
+February 28 - Salehi, now foreign minister, says he held fruitful and frank discussions with his EU counterpart, Ashton, that he hopes will lead to further talks.

 April 8 - Nuclear fuel is again loaded into Iran's Russian-built reactor at Bushehr after a series of delays to its launch.

-April 9 - Iran holds annual celebration of nuclear program, announcing the production and testing of second and third generation centrifuges -- the machines which enrich uranium to a purity needed to power nuclear reactors, or even up to nuclear weapons grade.
+April 9 - Iran holds annual celebration of nuclear program, announcing the production and testing of second and third generation centrifuges.

 May 24 - The IAEA says it has received new information about possible military aspects to Iran's atomic activities.
 Its report also shows Iran amassing more low-enriched uranium, despite increased international sanctions.